samarth-robo/contactdb_utils/docs/deps.md

 Check that `#include <pcl/registration/boost.h>` is included in PCL's header file `ROOT/registration/warp_point_rigid.h`.

 ## Installing Horus (only needed if you want to record your own data)
-We use the [Ciclop 3D scanner from CowTech](https://www.cowtechengineering.com/3d-scanners) for recording data, which is operated by the [Horus](https://horus.readthedocs.io/) software.
+We use the [Ciclop 3D scanner from CowTech](https://www.cowtechengineering.com/3d-scanners) as a turntable for recording data, which is operated by the [Horus](https://horus.readthedocs.io/) software.
 1. Remove system OpenCV: `sudo apt-get remove libopencv-dev && sudo apt-get autoremove`.
 This does not remove ROS OpenCV.

 2. Install dependencies: